slep2-0/WindowsRootkit/README.md

 ### 6. File Protection

 Hooks the `IRP_MJ_CREATE` on the NTFS FileSystem driver, to deny file modification, as well deletion (basically "locks" the file).

+### 7. DLL Injection

+Injects the DLL into the specified process using the NtCreateRemoteThreadEx SSDT Address + kernel32.dll LoadLibraryW

 ---
 ## Messaging Capabilities